L3MON4D3/LuaSnip/DOC.md

   the keys are corresponding filetypes.
   `opts` may contain the following keys:
   - `type`: type of `snippets`, `"snippets"` or `"autosnippets"`.
+  - `key`: Key that identifies snippets added via this call.
+	If `add_snippets` is called with a key that was already used, the snippets from that previous call will be removed.
+	This can be used to reload snippets: pass an unique key to each `add_snippets` and just re-do the `add_snippets`-call when the snippets have changed.

 - `clean_invalidated(opts: table or nil) -> bool`: clean invalidated snippets from internal snippet storage.